chryber/Eth-Hacking/README.md

-##I created this repo to document my ethical hacking journey and some of the tools I have gotten hands on with.
+<h1>I created this repo to document my ethical hacking journey and some of the tools I have gotten hands on with.</h1>

 - Utilizing Nmap (netowrk mapper) to scan for open ports on the vulnerable Kioptrix machine.
 In the first image, I scanned for an individual port (111) which returned results that this port is running rcpbind and is open.
 In the second image, I changed the command to scan for all open ports on the machine and to also sniff out the OS details which can be seen as well.
 ![Nmapscanning_Kioptrix](https://github.com/chryber/Eth-Hacking/assets/121698544/54a08565-97a7-4aae-9480-add9e0111891)